Taking the time to soak seeds before planting increases the germination rate and helps seeds sprout faster.

 Another reason to soak seeds is to activate their internal gauge to germination mode.
 Seeds determine when it is time to germinate by the moisture content around them.
-Increased moisture sends the – hey its time to sprout – signal to the seed.
+Increased moisture sends the – hey it’s time to sprout – signal to the seed.

-Big, wrinkled seeds are the best candidates for soaking.
+Big, wrinkled seeds and seeds with hard shells are the best candidates for soaking.
 These seeds have a very hard coat.

 Don’t soak little seeds, such as lettuce or radishes.
 They don’t reap the benefits, and wet, small seeds are hard to handle.